 Within some strict limits, yes!
 We hand pick which stores we work with, partly based on what they sell.
 None of our stores sell weapons, profanity or alcohol.
 Additionally, we screen all the item requests to make sure nothing inappropriate is being donated.
 But within the rules, they can request whatever they want - they know best!

 Almost.
 Duet is incorporated and will soon be a registered 501(c)(3) making it eligible for tax deductions on donations you give.

 We rely on the opt-out service fee on donations, a percentage transactional fee from partner stores, and in-kind donations to keep our operations running to give refugees the help they need and deserve.

 Greece is the gateway to safety in Europe for many Syrian and Afghan refugees.
-It is home to one of the most notorious refugee camps called Moria known for its There are 50,000 refugees resettling in Greece currently according to the International Rescue Committee.
+Our first operational base on the island of Lesvos has multiple camps that hold thousands of refugees, and its population includes hundreds of partially-resettled asylum grantees.
+There are currently 50,000 refugees resettling in Greece, according to the International Rescue Committee.